learn-co-curriculum/react-hooks-redux-delete-codealong/readme.md

 update our state, and we then have React display that state.
 We want to continue with this pattern here.

-Our goal this timeis to have a button next to each list element with the todo;
+Our goal this time is to have a button next to each list element with the todo;
 such that when a user clicks on that button, the list element will be removed.
 In implementing this, remember that the `Todos` component displays the current list of todos, if we remove a todo from the store's state, the display of that